resilient-tech/india-compliance-docs/pages/docs/developer-guide/migration-guide.md

 - Introduced <strong>GST Details</strong> in all transactions.
 [Learn more](../configuration/sales_transaction.md#gst-details)
 - Fields <strong>Depricated</strong> from Item; `Is Nil Exempt` and `Is Non-GST`.
 Instead `GST Treatement` is introduced in Item Tax Templates.
 [Learn More](../configuration/gst_setup.md#item-tax-templates)
 - Splitting of `Is Nil Exempt` to `Nil-Rated` and `Exepted`
-- <strong>Patch</strong>: Items marked as `Is Nil Exepmt` will be marked as `Nil-Rated` in Item Tax Templates.
+- <strong>Patch</strong>: Items marked as `Is Nil Exempt` will be marked as `Nil-Rated` in Item Tax Templates.
 If this is not acceptable for a few items, you should manually update your configuration as required.

 <strong>Best approach to manually update:</strong>
 Update HSN Taxes >> Update taxes for Items >> This will update item tax templates for your items.